midtown-ai/glossary/_posts/2024-06-05-getting-started-with-latex.markdown

                                      % END OF PREAMPLE

 \begin{document}                     % _begin_document = begin the body of the document
+                                     % \begin{ENVIRONMENT} is followed by an \end{ENVIRONMENT}
+                                     % Between \begin and \end, only commands for the given environment should be used

 \maketitle                           % Generate Title using provided metadata